 For similar reasons, custom trike insurance can be a trickier proposition for non-specialist brokers and insurers.

 Your trike might have a particularly delicious and valuable paint job.

 It might feature hand controls to accommodate a disability.

 You might have built it yourself which means it will need to be DVSA vehicle approved and again insurers may need see an engineers’ inspection report.

 Self-builders and custom trike specialists need comply with regulations which can be affected by things like overall weight and date of build.

-The rules on the licences you need to ride different types of trikes vary, by vehicle category, when you secured your licence and what type you hold and if you have a physical disability.
+The rules on the licences you need to ride different types of trikes vary by vehicle category, by when you secured your licence, the type of licence you hold and if you have a physical disability.

 When it comes to trike insurance, the standard cover options that you’d find for car and motorcycle insurance are freely available (as with other insurance, subject to satisfying underwriting conditions).